 *Here in this short essay, I am especially drawing on Eugene Gendlin’s phenomenological insights: See “Experiencing and the Creation of Meaning”, by Eugene Gendlin; and also see “The Field of Zen” by Daisetz Suzuki, for a good introduction to Zen.

-With regard to meditation practice, focusing on the inner lower abdomen (right in front of the final few inches or so of the backbone’s end), the Hara (Japanese), Dantien (Chinese) or the well (as I call it, simply to give it an easy western name), while calmly maintaining awareness of natural breathing, is a very healthy, tried-and-true concentration/yoga technique: thoughts/sensations/experiences in general come up; you notice them clearly, but you don’t try to suppress or alter them, regardless of whether they are good bad or in between, nor do you try to elaborate and follow them; you just keep bringing the attention back to the well and to breathing, for, say, twenty minute sessions to start, longer with experience if that feels right.
+With regard to meditation practice, focusing on the inner lower abdomen (horizontally slightly in front of the backbone – inside the body – and vertically slightly below the height of your belly button), the Hara (Japanese), Dantien (Chinese) or the well (as I call it, simply to give it an easy western name), while calmly maintaining awareness of natural breathing, is a very healthy, tried-and-true concentration/yoga technique: thoughts/sensations/experiences in general come up; you notice them clearly, but you don’t try to suppress or alter them, regardless of whether they are good bad or in between, nor do you try to elaborate and follow them; you just keep bringing the attention back to the well and to breathing, for, say, twenty minute sessions to start, longer with experience if that feels right.
 This kind of practice works well with Zen/philosophical insight, as explored above.
 A more detailed exploration of meditation techniques can be found here on this blog site: https://theinfinitelivingroom.com/meditation/

 TWO, the new film by filmmaker Chris Spencer-Lowe, to screen in the Vancouver and Montreal festivals